 - Individual with Limited English Proficiency – if English is your second language, you may be considered an “Individual with Limited English Proficiency”

 - Individual with a Disability – if you have a disability that interferes with a major life function, you may be considered an “Individual with a Disability”

-- Individual with an Economic Disadvantage – if you are receiving financial aid, public aid, or living at or below the national poverty level or the self-sufficiency level for the State of Illinois, you may be considered “Economically Disadvantaged”
+- Individual with an Economic Disadvantage – if you are receiving financial aid, public aid, living at or below the national poverty level or the self-sufficiency level for the State of Illinois, or qualify for WIA (Workforce Investment Area) benefits, you may be considered “Economically Disadvantaged”

 - Individuals Preparing for Nontraditional Occupations for their Gender – if you are preparing for an occupation where your gender comprises 25% or less of the employees in that occupation, you may be considered an “Individual Preparing for a Nontraditional Occupation”